-After making enquiries and considering the impact of COVID-19, and current economic climate, the Board has a reasonable expectation that the organisation has adequate resources to continue operations for the foreseeable future.
+After making enquiries and considering the current economic climate, the Board has a reasonable expectation that the organisation has adequate resources to continue operations for the foreseeable future.
 For this reason, the going concern basis has been adopted in these financial statements.